On the Tail Behaviour of Aggregated Random Variables: Proofs

-We derive the joint density of $(X_1,X_2)$ implied by the dependence model given in \eqref{landt} and transform $(X_1,X_2)\rightarrow (R,W)$, where $R=X_1+X_2$ and $W$ is an auxiliary variable.
+and for $K_u^+$ and $K_G$ defined in \eqref{Kplus} and \eqref{KG}, respectively. \textbf{Proof of Theorem \ref{propzero}.} We derive the joint density of $(X_1,X_2)$ implied by the dependence model given in \eqref{landt} and transform $(X_1,X_2)\rightarrow (R,W)$, where $R=X_1+X_2$ and $W$ is an auxiliary variable.
 By making assumptions about $g(w)$, we can integrate $W$ out and derive the survival function of $R$.
 From \eqref{landt} and \eqref{GPDCDF}, we have

 as $x_1,x_2\rightarrow \infty$ such that the limit of $x_1/(x_1+x_2)$ is bounded by $(0,1)$.
-Under the assumption that $\mathcal{L}(y)$ acts as a constant which can be absorbed by $g$ for $y > v$ for some $v>0$, we have $\Pr\left\{X_1>x_1, X_2>x_2\right\} \sim (\tilde{x}_1\tilde{x}_2)^{-\frac{1}{2\eta}}g\left(\omega_x\right)$ as $x_1,x_2 \rightarrow \infty$ such that $\omega_x = \tilde{x}_1/(\tilde{x}_1+\tilde{x}_2)\rightarrow \omega^*_x \in (0,1)$ and where $\tilde{x}_i=\exp(x_i/\sigma_i)$ for $i=1,2$; this implies that $x_2 \sim \sigma_2\left(\frac{x_1}{\sigma_1}+\log\left(\frac{1-\omega^*_x}{\omega^*_x}\right)\right)$ as $x_1 \rightarrow \infty$.
+Under the assumption that $\mathcal{L}(y)$ acts as a constant which can be absorbed by $g$ for $y > v$ for some $v>0$, we have $\Pr\left\{X_1>x_1, X_2>x_2\right\} \sim (\tilde{x}_1\tilde{x}_2)^{-\frac{1}{2\eta}}g\left(\omega_x\right)$ as $x_1,x_2 \rightarrow \infty$ such that $\omega_x = \tilde{x}_1/(\tilde{x}_1+\tilde{x}_2)\rightarrow \omega^*_x \in (0,1)$ and where $\tilde{x}_i=\exp(x_i/\sigma_i)$ for $i\in\{1,2\}$; this implies that $x_2 \sim \sigma_2\left(\frac{x_1}{\sigma_1}+\log\left(\frac{1-\omega^*_x}{\omega^*_x}\right)\right)$ as $x_1 \rightarrow \infty$.
 Under the assumption that the first and second derivatives of $g$ exist, and the transformation $(X_1,X_2) \rightarrow (R,W)$, the density of $(R,W)$ is ${f_{R,W}(r,w)\sim\{\eta(\sigma_1+\sigma_2)\}^{-1}\exp\left(-r\{\eta(\sigma_1+\sigma_2)\}^{-1}\right)g^{*}(w)},$ for $w\in [-r/\sigma_2,r/\sigma_1]$ and as $r \rightarrow \infty$, and where

 and we have $t_w\in(0,1)$, where

 which follows by multiplying the denominator and numerator of $t_w$ by $\exp(\sigma_1w/(\sigma_1+\sigma_2))$.
 It follows that with $I(r)=\int^{r/\sigma_1}_{-r/\sigma_2}g^{*}(w)\mathrm{d}w$, as $r\rightarrow \infty$,